ryan-xin/catalyst-it-task/README.md

 - Customize select dropdown style;
 - For mobile layout, fix filter section at the top of the screen;
-- Meet WCAG 2.1 Level AA guidelines for accessibility;
+- Refactor to meet WCAG 2.1 Level AA guidelines for accessibility;